hirosystems/clarinet/README.md

 ### External Deployer

+In this snippet, there is a dependency on the `nft-trait` *(line:001)* deployed by `'SP2PABAF9FTAJYNFZH93XENAJ8FVY99RRM50D2JG9`.

 ```clarity
 (impl-trait 'SP2PABAF9FTAJYNFZH93XENAJ8FVY99RRM50D2JG9.nft-trait.nft-trait)
 ```

-Similar to the deployment on Mainnet, the requirements should be listed in the manifest `Clarinet.toml`

 Dependencies from **external** contracts should be set in `[[project.requirements]]`

-Dependencies from **internal** contracts should be set in `depends_on`
+Dependencies from **internal** contracts no longer need to be set in `depends_on`.
+However, this is still present in many contracts, tutorials and documentations.

 ```toml
 [project]